JP97-afk/Jordan-Polk-Portfolio/README.md

 ## 🧠 How I Approach Programs

-I focus on how systems behave as they scale—not just how work gets done.
+I focus on how systems behave as they scale, not just how work gets done.

 **Core principles:**
 - Clear decision ownership across teams
 - Shared visibility into program health and risk
 - Alignment at speed across distributed environments

 Programs don’t break because of execution.

-They drift when alignment doesn’t scale with complexity.
+They decline when alignment doesn’t scale with complexity.

 ---